PennyLaneAI/pennylane/doc/introduction/operations.rst

 .. currentmodule:: pennylane.ops

-PennyLane supports a wide variety of quantum operations - such as gates, state preparations and measurement observables.
+PennyLane supports a wide variety of quantum operations---such as gates, state preparations and measurements.
 These operations can be used exclusively in quantum functions, like shown in the following example:

 .. code-block:: python